Very much appreciated in coastal areas, Perovskia has a magnificent summer blooming that lasts until the beginning of fall.

 Perovskia can cope with drought very well, and will thus have very low needs in terms of water, even less so as time goes by.

 Flowers and foliage full of appeal

-The silvery foliage is one of the assets of this deciduous plant.
+The blue-flowered plant has silvery foliage that is one of the major assets of this deciduous plant.
 The small green-gray leaves are thin and oval-shaped, with a lot of details.
 When rumpled, they produce a nice sage-like fragrance.

 Perovskia, great for landscaping in full sun